 The scientific research shows that this plant could be useful in the management of eye diseases.

-The leaves of this plant are eaten in salads and soups.
+The plant is also edible, but it’s not everyone’s favorite.
+The leaves are eaten in salads and soups.